We at Hostelgeeks are traveling full time and we had a look at a few companies out there.

 We would love to give you a super detailed review for World Nomads Insurance.

-But, here is the thing: There is no way we can write up a generic review!
+But, here is the thing: There is no way we can write up a generic review that covers EVERYTHING!

 Every insurance works different, every insurance covers different issues.